na-na-hi/renget/archive/chrprompt2.md

 >Hazel: Not knowing what everyone is talking, and Carrot refusing to tell me some stuff, like what "Kek" means

 >Sneasel: Aside from the obvious answer of “all the weird and annoying slang and references”, I get annoyed whenever I hear humans talk about how they didn’t do much physical stuff in their old lives.
 I mean, I’ve been working out and fighting all my life, so hearing people admit they just lay around their house all day, or sat in school and learned stuff, or did jobs where they never did anything physical...
 I dunno, maybe I sound like a jerk, but it makes me feel like they were lazy.
 I know humans are different from Pokemon, and they don’t have the same drive to train and work out, but c’mon, would it have killed you guys to lift some weights or go for a run every so often?
 On the bright side, it looks like a lot of humans care more about working out after becoming Pokemon.
 There are still some slackers, but it’s nice to see so many humans visiting the dojo or going out on missions.

+>Vileplume: A lot of them have really poor cleaning habits for some reason.
+There are days where the smell of the guild just gets unbearable and I have to step outside to get some fresh air.
+Thankfully that's something that's gotten a little better over time.
+Either that, or I'm just losing my sense of smell.

 **Former humans**, things you wished you knew about living as a Pokemon (your species or in general) that you wish you knew beforehand?
 >Turk: There's a lot of things about aura that I wish I knew when I was a Riolu...
 Especially how damn badly your emotions need to be under control.
 It certainly caused problems in my past...
 Thank Arceus; I got my 'medicine' for that, dude.
 There's always going to be someone pestering you if you're okay when you look like you're going to keel over at any moment, especially when I'm a few pieces short of a whole Pokemon, which makes some things... difficult.
 I'll leave it up to you what that means, bro.
 I tend to learn something new every day about Pokemon healthcare and grooming due to it, though. ...Or maybe I just often forget shit from the drugs?
 But I don't think that's an experience most 'Mon go through, man.